LeeCampbell/IntroToRx/content/01_WhyRx.md

 That is, performing a given set of work concurrently to free up the current thread.
 A very popular use of this is maintaining a responsive UI.

 You should consider using Rx if you have an existing `IEnumerable<T>` that is attempting to model data in motion.
 While `IEnumerable<T>` _can_ model data in motion (by using lazy evaluation like `yield return`), it probably won't scale.
 Iterating over an `IEnumerable<T>` will consume/block a thread.
 You should either favor the non-blocking nature of Rx via either `IObservable<T>` or consider the `async` features in .NET 4.5.

 ### Could use Rx

 Rx can also be used for asynchronous calls.
 These are effectively sequences of one event.

 * Result of a `Task` or `Task<T>`
 * Result of an APM method call like `FileStream` BeginRead/EndRead

-You may find the using TPL, Dataflow or `async` keyword (.NET 4.5) proves to be a more natural way of composing asynchronous methods.
+You may find the using TPL, Dataflow or `async` keyword proves to be a more natural way of composing asynchronous methods.
 While Rx can definitely help with these scenarios, if there are other more appropriate frameworks at your disposal you should consider them first.

 Rx can be used, but is less suited for, introducing and managing concurrency for the purposes of _scaling_ or performing _parallel_ computations.
-Other dedicated frameworks like TPL (Task Parallel Library) or C++ AMP are more appropriate for performing parallel compute intensive work.
+Other dedicated frameworks like TPL (Task Parallel Library) or [C++ AMP](https://learn.microsoft.com/en-us/cpp/parallel/amp/cpp-amp-cpp-accelerated-massive-parallelism) are more appropriate for performing parallel compute intensive work.

-See more on TPL, Dataflow, `async` and C++ AMP at [Microsoft's Concurrency homepage](http://msdn.microsoft.com/en-us/concurrency).
+See more on TPL, [TPL Dataflow](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library), [PLINQ](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/introduction-to-plinq) `async` and [C++ AMP](https://learn.microsoft.com/en-us/cpp/parallel/amp/cpp-amp-cpp-accelerated-massive-parallelism).

 ### Won't use Rx